Miguelillnino/global_hackaton_notebook_2021/README.md

   </p>

-First we represent Amino Acids asnodes of graphnetwork.
+First we represent Amino Acids asnodes of graph network.
 Then we perform its graph reduction.
+### Classic solution
+We implement a classical solution using the algorithm travelingsalesman as an NP-complete problem. for protein folding problembased on a protein network graph to find bounding amino acids, themain objective is to find the nodes with more interactions orweights (proteins with more connections)

+### Brute force Approach

+### Quantum Computing Approach
+Protein folding problem base on the travelling salesman.